awesome-automations/awesome-automations.github.io/_posts/design/2019-01-22-streaming-camera-feed-to-tv.md

 ```

 ### Known Issues:
-WHile streaming the live camera feed through Chromecast to TV is fantastic, if there is no activity, the chromecast may detect that and may go into screensaver mode.
+While streaming the live camera feed through Chromecast to TV is fantastic, if there is no activity, the chromecast may detect that and may go into screensaver mode.
 When it goes into screensaver mode, it randomly displays beautiful static images.
 There are techniques you can use to work around that, by changing the streams every few minutes, adding more dynamic content...etc.

+### Credits
-Special thanks to [@quadflight](https://github.com/quadflight) for the idea behind using Chromecast and streamer combination.
+* Special thanks to [@quadflight](https://github.com/quadflight) for the idea behind using Chromecast and streamer combination.
 That man is full of ideas, and also the reason for my many sleepless nights! :)

+* To the Author of `Streamer` component - [Gihad Murad](https://github.com/gihad/streamer)